mauro-d/keep-or-skip/README.md

 ## Debug

-In the case the `predicate` parameter doesn't return a boolean value, the middleware/middlewares contained in the `middlewares` parameter will be skipped.
+In case `predicate` does not return a boolean value, `middlewares` will be skipped.
-In this situation, it's possible to log a warning by using the debug mode.
+In this situation it's possible to log a warning by using the debug mode.

 It's possible to activate the debug globally, directly on the imported module: